 Step 2: Upload your music.

-Once you have your account and your email address verified, you can start adding your music (or any other type of products).
+Once you have your account and your email address verified, you can start adding your music (or any other type of product).
 Just go to the Products section on your Dashboard, then to Digital products, and click on Add new product.

-Upload your songs, albums, beats, samples, music video-lessons, or whatever you want to sell.
+Upload your songs, albums, beats, samples, music video lessons, or whatever you want to sell.
 Add product images and some info in the Product description section, so that your customers know what exactly they’re buying.
 Once you’re finished, hit Save product, and it’s done!

 Step 3: Customize your store.